MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

-This is reference architecture for highly-resilient, multi-tier applications.
-It uses cross-region data replication and three forms of load balancing to distribute traffic across two regions and three availability zones for high availability and responsive disaster recovery.
+This reference architecture is for highly resilient, multi-tier applications.
+It describes cross-region data replication and three forms of load balancing to distribute traffic across two regions and three availability zones for high availability and responsive disaster recovery.

 ## Architecture